kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 But that issue of find time to ramp up on front end web dev skills is really the only road block right now.
 There's never been a better time to look for FE web dev job...particularly if you know your React.

-Metaphorically speaking, looking for a front end job is like picking 100 dollar bills up off the street for the right developers in 2022.
-It may be just a bubble, but it's how things are right now.
+For skilled front developers, looking for a job in 2022 is like picking 100 dollar bills up off the street.
+This may just be just a bubble that will pop someday, but it's how things are right now.